-When I originally started this grilled cheese project, I never imagined that I would be doing it for 3 years plus, nor did I think that I would create special sandwiches for Passover.
+When I originally started this grilled cheese project, I never imagined that I would be doing it for 3 years plus, nor did I think that I would create special grilled cheeses for Passover.
 However, that is exactly what has happened.
 Originally, I created a Matzoh & Charoset Grilled Cheese and then last year a PassEaster Grilled Cheese, one that highlighted both Passover and Easter.
 This year, I was unsure of what direction to go in.
 Passover doesn’t really allow for many choices when it comes to a grilled cheese sandwich.
 However, I think this year was my best Passover Grilled Cheese Yet.
 Read on for all the details…and what exactly fried matzoh is.

 - Fried Matzoh

 - Fresh Horseradish Mayo